Philip1806/blublog/README.md

 ],
 ```
 You can set up where all files from the package go.
-By default you can access the blog from /blog and panel from /panel.
+By default you can access the blog from /blog and panel from /panel. **If you get 404 error, make sure you're logged in.
+If you get 403 error, make sure you have run blublog:setup**;
 ## Features

 1. Posts (CRUD)